rath/xrath.com/README.md

 # Rath World - xrath.com

-A personal blog and portfolio site built with Next.js, featuring 700+ posts migrated from WordPress (2004-2015).
+A personal blog and portfolio site built with Next.js.

 ## Overview